Citation, DOI, disclosures and article data

 - mesocardia: midline heart

-These terms purely describe the anatomic position of the heart in the chest and their use does not indicate anything about the structure of the heart or the body situs.
+These terms purely describe the anatomic position of the left ventricular apex in the chest and their use does not indicate anything about the structure of the heart or the body situs.
 Thus, whilst levocardia is 'normal' in situs solitus, it would be regarded as abnormal in situs inversus, although the latter situation is very rare 3.
 Conversely in situs inversus, dextrocardia is usually 'normal', whilst dextrocardia is clearly abnormal in those with normal body orientation.
 Mesocardia is usually seen in situs solitus, rarely in situs inversus 3.